-The proponent should describe any consultation with government agencies and the communities regarding the acceptability of proposed mitigation strategies and the implementation of practical management and monitoring regimes.
-The EIS should clearly indicate whether any nominated party other than the proponent accepts responsibility for implementing the measure(s).
+The proponent should describe any consultation with government agencies and the communities regarding acceptability of proposed mitigation strategies and the implementation of practical management and monitoring regimes.

 A draft social impact management plan should be presented that promotes an active and ongoing role for impacted communities, local authorities and government agencies through the project life cycle from planning, construction, operations and decommissioning.
 The draft plan should cover: